Yakimych/articles/when-typescript-lies/README.md

 When getting data from the API we can keep ourselves in check by being extra honest and marking the return type from axios responses as `unknown`.
 After all, we don't really know at "compile time" what the server is going to return, do we? :)

-Now TypeScript will actually not allow us to freely pass around `apiResponse.users` and pretend like we are sure it's an array of users.
+Now TypeScript will not even allow us to freely pass around `apiResponse.users` and pretend like we are sure it's an array of users.
 We would have to decode the `apiResponse` first:

 ```ts
 const getUsers = (apiBaseUrl: string) => {